This article was last updated by on

 Persian Shield flower produces tiny brown-colored seeds.

-Remember, Persian Shield is very sensitive to frost, so you must ensure the temperature does not drop below 55°F.
+Remember, Persian Shield is very sensitive to frost, so you must ensure the temperature does not drop below 55°F, or you’ll not have any blooms.

 However, if your plant did bless you with flowers, keep your eyes on them with proper care.